-data visualization engineer and data analyst
+data visualization Designer and engineer

-And, in a little more detail...
+And, a little more background...

 My interest in data visualization originally grew out of my work as the lead analyst for Google's global search ads revenue.
 As an analyst, I found visualization to be an especially powerful tool and I created custom visualizations tailored to address a particular data question or explore a particular type of data.
 This led me to collaborate with Google's data visualization research team led by Martin Wattenberg and Fernanda Viégas.
 I built an interactive data visualization tool to tackle a challenge I'd often faced as an analyst.
 At InfoVis 2014, I presented the resulting research, Visualizing Statistical Mix Effects and Simpson's Paradox, and introduced the "comet chart".
 The associated paper was published in the Proceedings of IEEE InfoVis 2014.